pahihu/CountWords/README.md

 * the fastest is C, which is roughly 6x faster than the AWK entry
 * on macOS the simple C++ version is 3x slower than the GNAT Ada entry
-* picoLisp and SBCL performance is roughly the same, which is surprising (picoLisp is a pure interpreted LISP, SBCL is compiled)
+* SBCL is 2x faster than picoLisp, but ClozureCL/ECL is slower, which is surprising (picoLisp is a pure interpreted LISP, ClozureCL/ECL is compiled)
 * if I type 60x more characters than the K version, then I can get 10x speedup with C
 * GPCP Component Pascal compiles to the JVM, but it uses a custom hash table